imagekit-developer/imagekit-react/README.md

 ## Image resizing

 The `IKImage` component renders an `img` tag.
-It is used for rendering and manipulating images in real-time. `IKImage` component accepts the following props:
+It is used for rendering and manipulating images in real time. `IKImage` component accepts the following props:

 | Prop             | Type | Description                    |
 | :----------------| :----|:----------------------------- |